OmO

 • Document any project hook assumptions in .opencode/skills/ or local docs.

-Common experimental options are about context and recovery: aggressive_truncation, auto_resume, preemptive_compaction, and truncate_all_tool_outputs.
-Their exact availability can vary by installed version, so let doctor and the generated schema be the source of truth.
+Common experimental options cover context and recovery: aggressive_truncation, auto_resume, preemptive_compaction, and truncate_all_tool_outputs.
+Their availability varies by installed version, so let doctor and the generated schema be the source of truth.

 On this page